lbressler13/trick-calculator/README.md

 ## Functionality

+### Available Operators
+The calculator currently supports addition, subtraction, multiplication, and division of rational numbers.
+It also supports exponentiation, using whole numbers as exponents.
+Fractional exponents are not currently supported.

+Only rational numbers are supported.
+Support for irrational numbers is planned for the future.

 ### Available Settings
 Several settings are available to make the calculator more/less chaotic and difficult to use.
 Here is the complete list: